 Knocked-out teeth

-When a tooth has fallen out, it’s important to seek treatment as quickly as possible.
-The best chance of saving the tooth occurs if it is re-implanted within an hour.
+When a tooth has fallen out, seeking treatment as quickly as possible is important.
+The tooth can be saved if it is re-inserted within an hour.
 If saving the tooth is not possible, options for replacing the tooth can be discussed.

 Broken teeth